TheEGodOfficial/e-god-link-cmds/README.md

 ## Credits:
 I think:
-cat guy that goes by isteallivers/ieatlivers or whatever. furry caer guy idk i forgot. and me for funni uhhhh database thingy.
+cat guy that goes by isteallivers/ieatlivers or whatever. furry ca3r guy idk i forgot. (not sure if he worked on it with him but add him because whatever) and me for funni uhhhh database thingy.
 ## Features
 - tons of commands yeah